BrainSuite/BrainSuiteBIDSAppPaperData/README.md

 # Files necessary for reproducing results in our BrainSuite BIDS App paper (Kim, et al., 2023)

-For full instructions, please visit our website: RTD website.
+For full instructions, please visit the BrainSuite BIDS App [documentation of the BrainSuite website](https://brainsuite.org/BIDS/paper).